-A spacious and stylish sake lounge, which pours more than 40 types of the libation, leads to a lofty, Zen-like dining room composed of glass, stainless steel, granite, stone, and raw Indonesian wood tables.
+A spacious and stylish sake lounge, which pours more than 40 kinds of the libation, leads to a lofty, Zen-like dining room composed of glass, stainless steel, granite, stone, and raw Indonesian wood tables.
 An open kitchen, which blends into the space, prepares small plates of Asian-inspired fare, sushi items, and foods cooked on a robata grill.
 Presentations are stunning; the cuisine is delicate and flavor-packed.
 The sushi/sashimi is pristine, and rolls such as freshwater eel with avocado, shiso leaf, and pickled burdock root are terrific.
 Tempura selections are flawlessly crisp and clean.
-Robata thrillers include chicken yakitori threaded with baby leeks; rib eye steak with chili ponzu sauce; and salt-grilled sea bass with spicy burnt tomato.
-Desserts are exceptional - none better than a moist, dense banana cake striped at the bottom by a layer of green-tea cake.
-Ripe banana disks crown the slice, as does a sweet, syrupy topping with bits of toffee in it.
-A scoop of cool coconut gelato alongside makes this dish a memorable finish.
+Desserts are exceptional — none better than a moist, dense banana cake striped at the bottom by a layer of green-tea cake.
 Dining at Zuma can be a pricey proposition, but it doesn't reach Nobu-esque proportions.
-Sushi (two pieces) is generally $7 to $10; most small plates and salads $12 to $20; mains $21 to $36; and desserts $10 to $12.
-On one occasion, when two of us selected six plates plus one dessert between us, it ended up costing about what a two-course meal for a couple would at a traditional high-end establishment - but it's much more fun.